 When one vendor quotes in inches and another in millimeters, a single conversion error can mean ordering equipment that doesn't fit, specifying materials that don't work, or selecting the wrong vendor entirely.
+(For the broader cross-vendor workflow, see vendor datasheet comparison methods and how to compare product specifications.)

 Why Unit Conversion Matters in Procurement